ZhenyingZhu/ToDoAndTracker/README.md

 - Id
 - Name
-- Type (work, household, SelfImprove, health, leisure)
-- tag list: Tag is a class because when assign a tag to a project, we want to easily select from a list of tags
 - create date
 - deadline date
 - project note ref
 - task ref list
-- priority: None, Low, Medium, High
-- is completed
+- tag list: Tag is a class because when assign a tag to a project, we want to easily select from a list of tags
+- Category: (work, household, SelfImprove, health, leisure)
+- isArchieved: whether to archieve the project so it doesn't appear

 Keywords are in note because search keywords should show notes instead of the project.
 Note has ref to the project.